johnpankowicz/govmeeting-testbfg-3/FrontEnd/ClientApp/src/assets/docs/overview.md

 <!-- END OF README SECTION -->

+<a name="continued"></a>

 ## Problems with current access

 Getting access to this kind of information is difficult today.
 Only a few large cities make transcripts of their meetings available.
 And these are often difficult to obtain and use.

-Here is a sample page from a Philadelphia transcript.
+Philadelphia is the 6th largest city in the U.S. Here is a sample page from a Council transcript.
 It's 154 pages of double-spaced lines, 10-words-per-line.
 It's in PDF format, making it unusable on small screens, since the size can't be adjusted.

 </markdown>